-A project management office (PMO) has been established to monitor and coordinate activities involving the APMP.
-A test pile project was designed and permits acquired.
-This program will test different methods of driving pile into Cook Inlet as well as methods to mitigate vibration and noise.
-Kiewit Infrastructure West Co. is providing construction services to install and test the piles.
-Simultaneously, work is underway on requests for proposals for design services.
+The project management office (PMO) continues to monitor and coordinate project activities.
+A test pile program was performed by Kiewit Infrastructure West Co. from May to June, 2016.
+This program tested different methods of driving pile into Cook Inlet as well as methods to mitigate vibration and noise.
+Work is underway on requests for proposals for Phase 1 design services.
+In addition, the Phase 1 Section 408 permission request was submitted to the U.S. Army Corps of Engineers.